mcharo/obsidian-imdb-lookup/README.md

 2. Install the plugin
 3. Go to Settings → IMDB Lookup
 4. Enter your OMDB API key
-5. Configure your target folder (default: "Movies")
+5. Configure your target folders (default: "Movies")
 6. Customize field mappings as needed

 ## Usage

-### Note Format
+### Note format

-Your movie notes need an IMDB ID in the frontmatter:
+Your notes need an IMDB ID in the frontmatter:

 ```yaml
 ---